Saturday 23 August from 10am to 2pm

 Join Museums of History NSW for the inaugural Sydney Open Symposium, where leading industry experts take a deep dive into conversations centred around architecture, design, placemaking and heritage.

-Guest speakers include Professor the Hon Bob Carr; Graham Jahn AM, Chief Planner/Executive Director City Planning Development and Transport, Sydney; Hugh Lawson, Project Director for the Sydney Metro City & Southwest project; Matthew Morel, Director of JPW; Annette Pitman, CEO, Museums of History NSW; Jess Scully, former Deputy Lord Mayor of Sydney and consultant to the World Bank; Michael Silman, Global Head of Corporate Real Estate Macquarie Group; and Philip Thalis, principal of Hill Thalis Architecture + Urban Projects.
+Guest speakers include Professor the Hon Bob Carr; Graham Jahn AM, Chief Planner/Executive Director, City Planning Development and Transport, City of Sydney; Hugh Lawson, Project Director for the Sydney Metro City & Southwest project; Matthew Morel, Director of JPW; Annette Pitman, CEO, Museums of History NSW; Jess Scully, former Deputy Lord Mayor of Sydney and consultant to the World Bank; Michael Silman, Global Head of Corporate Real Estate Macquarie Group; and Philip Thalis, principal of Hill Thalis Architecture + Urban Projects.